GodotVR/godot_openxr_vendors/docs/getting-started/installation.rst

 Installation
 ============

-Installing android build templates
+Installing Android build templates
 -----------------------------------

-The use of a Godot Android plugin requires the use of the gradle build option in Godot:
+Using a Godot Android plugin requires the use of the Gradle build option in Godot:

 - Open your Godot XR project in Godot
 - Open the `Project` menu
 - Select `Install Android Build templates`